Christ Builds His Church on Revealed Confession

-13 Now when Jesus came into the parts of Caesarea Philippi, he asked his disciples, saying, “Who do men say that I, the Son of Man, am?”
+13 When Jesus came to the region of Caesarea Philippi, He questioned His disciples: “Who do people say the Son of Man is?”

 16 Simon Peter answered, “You are the Christ, the Son of the living God.”

-18 I also tell you that you are Peter, and on this rock I will build my assembly, and the gates of Hades will not prevail against it.
+18 And I tell you that you are Peter, and on this rock I will build My church, and the gates of Hades will not prevail against it.

-19 I will give to you the keys of the Kingdom of Heaven, and whatever you bind on earth will have been bound in heaven; and whatever you release on earth will have been released in heaven.”
+19 I will give you the keys of the kingdom of heaven.
+Whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.”

 Christ builds his church on the revealed confession that Jesus is the Messiah, the Son of the living God.